reflective-dk/re-hello-service/README.md

 ### Components ###

 The aim of any service implementation is to expose logic through a defined set of services and operations.
-This particular implementation does so using set of components described here.
+This particular implementation does so using the set of components described here.

 #### The service module (this module) ####